A Beginner's Guide To Building An Art Collection — On A Budget

 Create Your Own Art

-You don’t need the skills of a Jeff Koons or Damien Hirst to tap into your inner creativity and fashion an artwork yourself by treating objects you own as works of art in their own right.
-Ta does this regularly: She bought a map of Amsterdam, for example, which is one of her favorite cities, mounted it on matte and framed it.
+You don’t need to be Jeff Koons or Damien Hirst to tap into your inner creativity and fashion an artwork yourself by treating objects you own as works of art in their own right.
+Ta does this regularly: She bought a map of Amsterdam, for example, which is one of her favourite cities, mounted it on matte and framed it.
 “It hangs in my hallway and looks big and important,” she says.

 She also framed a kimono she bought in Japan and likes to create collages with pressed flowers and magazine ads.
 For fashion lovers, Ta likes the glamorous ads in Italian Vogue while she suggests National Geographic for its stunning landscape and travel photography.